ernesto-jimenez/gocompatible/README.md

   --from v1.0 --to v1.1.1

 Flags:
-      --build         build packages
   -c, --from string   commit/tag/branch of <package> to checkout and select only the packages with green builds
       --insecure      allows running testing packages from godoc -t, --to string     commit/tag/branch of the tested package we want to compare with from to see how many packages broke (default "master")

 Global Flags:
   -d, --docker          run the command in a docker container